Collector Shells Out $120,000 At Auction For Barack Obama’s High School Basketball Jersey

-A basketball jersey thought to have been donned by former president Barack Obama just sold at an auction house for the staggering sum of $120,000.
+A basketball jersey thought to have been donned by former President Barack Obama just sold at an auction house for the staggering sum of $120,000.

 According to The Boston Globe, the jersey was purchased Saturday night in Dallas by an American sports memorabilia collector who wished to remain anonymous.

-The jersey was said to be worn by the 44th president during his time at a Honolulu, Hawaii prep school.
+The jersey was said to be worn by the 44th president during his time at a Honolulu, Hawaii, prep school.
 The person who offered the jersey for sale, Peter Noble, explained that he was three years behind Obama in high school and grabbed the jersey before it was thrown into the trash.

 Noble, who lives in Seattle, Washington, seemingly didn’t know what he had until years later when he saw a photo of the former president donning the same number 23 jersey.